 If used correctly, popups can be a great addition to your conversion rate optimization strategy.
+Not only have they shown to be quite effective in converting, but they also amount to an amazing two-thirds of all conversions.
+The most effective popups have conversion rates that stand close to 10%.
 To collect leads effectively, you need to make sure they are optimized for mobile.
 This means keeping them as simple as you can, matching them to your mobile landing page size, and providing an easy way for visitors to close them or opt-out.
 It is a good idea to limit your form to as few fields as possible, or just an email address, as you can always ask for additional information later.

 Craft shorter copy

 Your mobile landing page should be a shorter version of your desktop page.
+This is not the place to be descriptive.
+Instead, just lay out the facts and key points of your offer that the visitor should know.
 It is important to get to the point right away while being as colorful as possible to avoid the bounce rate increase.
 Here is how you can do this:

 - Keep sentences and paragraphs short – Breaking up the text keeps the visitor interested and makes it easier to find key points.
 You are also working with less space so that a ten-word sentence can take three lines of text.

 Images take data, but not all users that are visiting your page will be connected to WiFi.
 Keeping images to a minimum and compressing those you do use is great for visitors using their limited cellular data.
+Don’t make visiting your page costly for your users in that sense.
+Make it as available as possible.
 If you are using videos, make sure that they are not set to auto-play for the same data-related reasons as well as because they can distract visitors from your call to action.

 Reduce load times

 This is extremely important since as load time goes up, bounce rates go up as well, and most of the visitors that leave your site because of slow loading times never come back.
+A visitor’s attention span is short, as so might be his patience.
+The digital world is not a place for waiting.
+If something is not available within a reasonably short amount of time, visitors will not consider it worth their while.
 If you followed the previous advice, the chances are that you have already significantly decreased loading time since images and videos tend to be the number one problem with slow websites.
 Another thing you can do to increase speed is to upgrade your hosting plan to a faster one.

 Use single-column layouts